rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

 Now, I definitely don't think this is what we want as a default when promoting recoverable errors to non-recoverable errors! `unwrap` and `expect` work by stringifying the error variant using it's `Debug` impl, but this is often the wrong operation for types that implement the `Error` trait.
 By converting the `Error` to a `String` we lose access to the pieces of context we carefully split up via the `Error` trait, and in all likelihood the `derive(Debug)` output of our error types won't even include the error messages in our `Display` impls.
-Rust's panic infrastructure doesn't provide a method for converting an `Error` type into a panic, it only supports converting `Debug` types into panics, and we feel that this is a major problem.
+Rust's panic infrastructure doesn't provide a method for converting an `Error` type into a panic, it only supports converting `Debug` types into panics, and we feel that this is a major issue.

 Similarly, there's no convenient tools provided by the language for printing an error and all of its source's error messages.